oneblink/sdk-node-js/DOCUMENTATION.md

 **Minimum Role Permission**

 The developer key used must be assigned a role with at least the permission documented for each action.
-E.g. If action's minimum role permission is _Forms: Read Only_, the role assigned to the developer key could have _Forms: Read Only_ or _Forms: Manager_.
+E.g. If the action's minimum role permission is _Forms: Read Only_, the role assigned to the developer key could have _Forms: Read Only_ or _Forms: Manager_.

 ### Developer Key & App Association